dvanderweele/avl/README.md

 If you are storing values in your nodes, then in union and intersect cases where a key is present in both input trees, the values associated with the key in both trees will be put into an array which is assigned to the key's value in the result tree.

+These methods do not accept AVL tree instances as arguments, but rather iterables returned by the above discussed instance methods.
+Only the iterables returned by instance methods starting with `ITER_FWD_` should be used.

 #### `union`

-Given two AVL tree instances, `a` and `b`, generate a new AVL tree instance containing the all keys from either `a` or `b`, deduplicated.
+Given two AVL tree iterables, `a` and `b`, generate a new AVL tree instance containing all keys from either `a` or `b`, deduplicated.

 #### `intersect`

-Given two AVL tree instances, `a` and `b`, generate a new AVL tree instance containing each key which is in both `a` and `b`, deduplicated.
+Given two AVL tree iterables, `a` and `b`, generate a new AVL tree instance containing each key which is in both `a` and `b`, deduplicated.

 #### `difference`

-Given two AVL tree instances, `a` and `b`, generate a new AVL tree instance containing the all keys which are in `a` but not in `b`.
+Given two AVL tree iterables, `a` and `b`, generate a new AVL tree instance containing the all keys which are in `a` but not in `b`.

 The last argument is a function which will be used to convert keys to a format suitable for insertion into a JavaScript `Set`.
 The default is `JSON.stringify`.